What is a trade mark examination report?

 What happens if I don't respond to the examination report?

-If you don't respond within the deadline, your application will lapse and be refused.
+If you do not respond within the deadline, your application will lapse and be refused.
 You may lose your filing date and any fees paid.
 In some limited circumstances, you may be able to request an extension of time, but this is not guaranteed.

 Need help with an examination report?

-If you've received an examination report and aren't sure what to do, upload your report for a free review or contact us today.
+If you have received an examination report and are not sure what to do, upload your report for a free review or contact us today.

 Please note, the information in this article is general in nature and is not legal advice.
 You should seek independent legal advice tailored to you and your circumstances.